-Let’s face it — the average voter spends more time researching hypothetical illnesses on the internet than she does researching who to vote for.
+Let's face it — the average voter spends more time researching hypothetical illnesses on the internet than researching who to vote for.
 But dedicating a little time to finding out where different candidates and political parties stand on key issues allows you to cast a more educated vote.
-This year, when your vote in the presidential election may help decide whether or not middle-class students get free college tuition, researching the issues is more important than ever.
+Your vote in the midterm elections may help decide key local, state, and federal issues, so researching is more important than ever.

-The good news is that you don’t have to declare a minor in political science to get educated on where national and local candidates stand.
-We’ve put together a cheat sheet highlighting key voting issues in the 2016 election that will help you make an educated decision when you head to the voting booth this year.
+The good news is that you don't a political science background to stay informed.
+We've put together a cheat sheet highlighting each party's political agenda, which will help you make an educated decision when you head to the voting booth in 2018.

 Education and the Election

-In 2016, candidates aren’t just debating what the government should do to ensure quality education – they are debating how much education should cost.
-If you’re a student, it’s never been more important that you know where each party stands on education issues in the 2016 election.
+Candidates aren't just debating what the government should do to ensure quality education, they are debating how much education should cost.
+If you're a student, these conversations will have a direct impact on you and your life, so it's important to know where you stand.

 Rising College Tuition